 The Village should encourage the redevelopment of a portion or all of the industrial property, especially if a new Oak Street bridge across the Fox River becomes a viable project. - This site includes a mix of Public Works, industrial, and residential uses.
-The residences are heavily impacted by the industrial uses and should be transitioned to office or light industrial uses, including materials storage, contractor inventory, and other such uses whose impacts can be mitigated from nearby residential areas. - This area includes a mix of businesses along the southeastern banks of the Fox River along Grant Street, South Street and Clearwater Dr. Business uses include a meat packing/slaughter facility and a variety other light industrial/storage uses.
-This area is anticipated to remain industrial for the foreseeable future. - This site includes the Lafarge Conco quarry.
-There is already an approved reclamation plan for the quarry, which establishes a long-term vision and land use program for this site.
-This vision includes the use of the site as either a lake area or a clean-fill site and would include revegetation and grading of steep walls to minimize erosion.
-Parcels fronting Route 25 will be primarily dedicated to local commercial uses. - This site includes a largely undeveloped industrial tract between Feltes Lane and Hart Road.
-The Village should encourage the development of new office or light industrial uses..
-Industrial roadways should ensure that trucks cannot circulate through adjacent neighborhoods to the north. - This area should continue to serve as a local commercial node.
-The area south of Butterfield Rd is currently improved with a strip center and preschool.
-The area north of Butterfield Rd should develop as local commercial once annexed into the Village.
+The residences are heavily impacted by the industrial uses, and should be transitioned to office or light industrial uses, including materials storage, contractor inventory, and other such uses whose impacts can be mitigated from nearby residential areas - This site includes the Lafarge Conco quarry.
+The Village should work with the property owners to implement the vision established for the site once mining operations cease.
+This vision includes use of the site as either a lake area or clean fill site, and would include revegetation and grading of steep walls to minimize erosion - This site includes a largely undeveloped industrial tract between Feltes Lane and Hart Road.
+The Village should encourage the development of new office or light industrial uses, and should work with the City of Aurora and property owners to extend Corporate Boulevard west into the site, which would allow access to the Farnsworth Road I-88 interchange.
+Industrial roadways should ensure that trucks cannot circulate through adjacent neighborhoods to the north. - This area should serve as a small commercial node. =The City should require internal landscaping on the site and pedestrian connections between the public sidewalk and building entrances

-OYERALL COMMERCIAL & INDUSTRIAL AREA PRINCIPLES
+OVERALL COMMERCIAL & INDUSTRIAL AREA PRINCIPLES

 The Commercial and Industrial Areas Plan describes the key characteristics of commercial and industrial development in North Aurora.
-However, there are several principles that should be applied to all commercial and industrial development.
+However, there are several principles that should be applied to all residential development.
 These include the following.